wp-plugins/gravity-forms-addons/readme.txt

 #### Upcoming Features

-* Submit forms using Ajax

-* Easily set up a directory using Gravity Forms

 * [Leave suggestions, comments, and/or bug reports](http://www.seodenver.com/gravity-forms-addons/)

 == Screenshots ==

 1. How the Gravity Forms 'Add Fields' boxes look after plugin is activated
 2. This plugin adds an Edit link to Gravity Form entries
+3. Insert a directory

 == Frequently Asked Questions ==

+= How do I find a field ID? =
+On the Gravity Forms "Edit Forms" page, hover over the form and click the link called "IDs" that appears.

 = Does this plugin require Gravity Forms? =
-Yes, this plugin requires the [Gravity Forms plugin](http://sn.im/gravityforms). __Don't use Gravity Forms?
+This plugin requires the [Gravity Forms plugin](http://sn.im/gravityforms). __Don't use Gravity Forms?
 [Buy the plugin](http://sn.im/gravityforms)__ and start using this add-on plugin!

-= What is the license for this plugin? =
+= What's the license? =
-* This plugin is released under a GPL license.
+This plugin is released under a GPL license.

-== Installation ==

-1. Make sure you have the [Gravity Forms plugin](http://sn.im/gravityforms) installed and Activated.
-1. Upload the Gravity Forms Addons plugin to your blog, Activate it, and you're done.

 == Changelog ==

-= 1.3 =
+= 2.0 =
-* Added an admin notice if Gravity Forms is not installed properly.
-This will help the confusion: an installed version of Gravity Forms is required for this plugin to do anything!
-This update also solves the `Fatal error: Class 'RGForms' not found` error.
-* Added function to get field values from a lead: `get_gf_field_value($leadid, $fieldid)` will work for all field lengths (`get_gf_field_value_long()` worked for just long values)
-* Added `IDs` link to Edit Forms page, allowing you to find out what the field IDs are for each field in a form.
-This allows you to use the functions in this plugin much more easily.
-* Removed `$Forms->escape_text` reference, since it has been replaced by esc_html().
-This would have caused a fatal error.
+* This upgrade deserves a new version number.
+Added directory capabilities. <em>Killer</em> directory capabilities.
+* Added a form field identifier to more easily find out the form ID.
+Check out the FAQ "How do I find a field ID?"

 = 1.2.1.1 =
 * Updated with GPL information.
 Did you know Gravity Forms is also GPL?
 Any WordPress plugin is.